 Are there any risks or side effects?

-The NuvaRing can cause some side effects.
-These are listed below.
-If you ever experience any painful or severe side effects from NuvaRing, you should remove it and discuss your options with a nurse or GP.
-It may not be suitable for you to use NuvaRing.
+The NuvaRing can cause some side effects though many women tolerate this method of contraception well.
+Common side effects are listed below.
+If you ever experience any painful or severe side effects from NuvaRing, you should remove it at least 7 days after you last had sex if you did not use a condom (or use emergency contraception if removed earlier than this), use condoms if you have sex and discuss your options with a nurse or GP.

 Common side effects of NuvaRing (affecting 1 in 10 users) include:

 - Stomach ache

 - Itching or discomfort in the vagina around the ring

 - Headaches or migraines (if you develop migraines whilst using this please see your doctor)

 - Acne (though NuvaRing may also help with acne)

 - Pelvic pain or vaginal discharge